 The Triangle Solidarity with God but it also can be interpreted as a road or a ladder that takes us towards God.
 The triangle does not represent the Trinity as it is not equilateral.

 The words “Peace and Unity” were chosen for the logo because they occur frequently in the Mass for Pentecost Sunday – the feast day of the Holy Spirit.
 For this reason, the College Feast Day is held on the Friday before Pentecost.
 The opening prayer of the vigil Mass begins “Let us pray that the Holy Spirit may bring peace and unity to all mankind”.

 In 1996, Holy Spirit College officially came into existence and the first Year 12 graduates were in 1999.
 2021 marks 25 years since we have been named Holy Spirit College.

 The names, Emmanuel and Holy Spirit, have a strong connection.
 The word ‘Emmanuel’ means “God is with us” and the way God is with us now is through the presence of the Holy Spirit.
 As Jesus said:

 “I will ask the Father, and He will give you another Helper who will stay with you forever.
 He is the Spirit who reveals the truth about God.”
 (John 14, 16 – 17)

 “But when the Holy Spirit comes upon you, you will be filled with power and you will be witnesses for me ……… to the ends of the earth.”
 (Acts 1,8)

 And at Pentecost “They were all filled with the Holy Spirit and began to talk in other languages as the Spirit enables them to speak.”
 (Acts 2,4)

-2014 marks 30 Years of Secondary Schooling at HSC!
-Our first Year 8 students enrolled in 1984.
+2014 marked 30 years of secondary schooling, since our first Year 8 students enrolled in 1984 at what was then called, Emmanuel Catholic School.
 Celebrations were held in May 2014 with past and present students and staff to commemorate this important occasion.